How to Remove Rawl Plugs: The 5 Best Tips for Damage-Free Removal

 Types of Rawl Plugs

-• Plastic Expansion Anchors: These basic wall plugs are easy and widely used.
-They’re good for lighter stuff like plasterboard.
+• Plastic Expansion Anchors: People use these basic wall plugs often.
+They work well for hanging lighter objects on plasterboard.

-• Metal Hollow Wall Anchors (Molly bolts): These are for the heavy-duty stuff in hollow walls.
-They tighten up behind the wall and hold heavier items.
+• Metal Hollow Wall Anchors (bolts): These anchors are for hanging heavy items on hollow walls.
+They tighten behind the wall to hold weighty objects.

-• Self-Drilling Anchors: Sharp point, easy to use.
-No need for pre-drilling.
-They work in plasterboard or concrete.
+• Self-Drilling Anchors: These have a sharp point and are simple to use.
+You don’t need to drill first.
+They work in both plasterboard and concrete.

-• Toggle Bolts: For heavy-duty jobs.
-They fold in, slide through a hole, and then open inside the wall.
+• Toggle Bolts: These are for big jobs.
+They fold up, go through a hole, and then open inside the wall.

-• Screw-In Anchors: Simple and versatile.
-Just screw them into any material you’re dealing with – drywall, wood, or concrete.
-They’ve got sharp threads for a good grip.
+• Screw-In Anchors: You can use these in many situations.
+Just twist them into whatever surface you’re working with – drywall, wood, or concrete.
+Their sharp threads grab hold well.

-• Plastic Ribbed Anchors: These rawl plugs are solid for medium-weight stuff.
-Ridges on the body grip the walls tight and are suitable for drywall or plaster.
+• Plastic Ribbed Anchors: These plugs work great for hanging things of medium weight.
+The ridges on their body stick to the walls and do a good job in drywall or plaster.

-• Expansion Bolts: Heavy-duty anchors for concrete or masonry.
-They have expandable sleeves that grab on tight when you tighten them.
+• Expansion Bolts: These rigid anchors are perfect for concrete or masonry.
+Their sleeves grow bigger when you tighten them, creating a strong grip.

 How To Remove Rawl Plugs: Common Mistakes